phnk/Driving-Env/README.md

 ### TODO:

-#### Realistic Car Model (PRIORITY):
-1. Find open source or build a more realistic URDF car model.
-  -  <i>This should have Ackerman steering and friction between components.
-Maybe even a driveshaft and steering column!</i>
-2. a Action
-  - Continuous application of torque to steering column adjust wheel angle.
-  - Continuous application of torque to driveshaft to adjust car velocity.
-2. b Observation
-  - Obtain car speed and wheel positions or angle from model.

 #### Movable Block Objects (PRIORITY):
 1. Create and position URDF objects.
   - Position objects relative to other objects.